-Offenders who were convicted of a sex offense committed on or after February 28, 1990, but who were not sentenced to serve a term of confinement immediately following sentencing, must report to the county Sheriff to register within three (3) business days of being sentenced.
+Offenders who were convicted of a sex offense, but who were not sentenced to serve a term of confinement immediately following sentencing, and were under the jurisdiction of the department of corrections, department of social and health services, a local division of youth services, or a local jail or juvenile detention facility as a result of a sex offense as of July 28, 1991 OR July 27, 1997 for kidnapping offenses must report to the county Sheriff to register within three (3) business days of being sentenced.

-OFFENDERS WHO ARE NEW RESIDENTS, TEMPORARY RESIDENTS, OR RETURNING WASHINGTON STATE RESIDENTS

-Sex offenders or kidnapping offenders who move to Washington State from another state or a foreign country, or are former residents and are returning to Washington State, must register within three (3) business days of establishing residence or re-establishing residence.
-These out-of-state offenders are defined as sex offenders and include any federal, tribal, or out-of-state conviction for an offense for which the person would be required to register as a sex offender while residing in the state of conviction; or if not required to register in the state of conviction, an offense that under the laws of Washington would be classified as a sex offense requiring registration.
+OFFENDERS WHO ARE NEW RESIDENTS, TEMPORARY RESIDENTS, OR RETURNING WASHINGTON STATE RESIDENTS defined as sex offenders and include any federal, tribal, or out-of-state conviction for an offense for which the person would be required to register as a sex offender while residing in the state of conviction; or if not required to register in the state of conviction, an offense that under the laws of Washington would be classified as a sex offense requiring registration.
 However, if a court or other administrative authority in the person's state of conviction has made an individualized determination that the person should not be required to register that person is not required to register in Washington (commonly referred to as the "Werneth fix").